Lay Off The Shampoo

 We were taught to think that we’re dirty if we don’t shampoo, but it was all a lie.
 Before shampoo became a household product everyone bought in the 1970s, you used to have to go to a salon to get shampooed.

-Paradoxically, the more your dry out your hair by washing it daily the more oils your body produces as a way to compensate.
+Paradoxically, the more you dry out your hair by washing it, the more oils your body produces as a way to compensate.

 The vast majority of humans should wash their hair 2-3 times per week.

 Now, what happens when you go from shampooing every day to 2 times a week?